-The Centre for Mindfulness Studies is responsible for personal health information under its control and is committed to a high standard of privacy for its information practices.
+The primary custodian of personal health information is the Lead Faculty for each clinical program.
+As agent for the Lead Faculty, the Centre for Mindfulness Studies is responsible for personal health information under its control and is committed to a high standard of privacy for its information practices.
 The Centre has adopted the 10 principles set out in the Personal Health Information Protection Act, 2004 (PHIPA).

 Principle 1 – Accountability for Personal Health Information